rohit3nov/Loan-APIs/readme.md

     `$ docker-compose up -d`

+    Note: If any errors encountered in above commands, please rerun the command

-3. Run Laravel and passport migrations in php-fpm container.
+3. Install Dependencies, run laravel and oAuth migrations in php-fpm container.

    Enter container using `$ docker exec -it php-fpm /bin/bash` then

+    `$ composer install`

     `$ php artisan migrate`